yayalu/greekgraphs/src/data/examples.md

 Then Iapetus + Clymene

 `Iapetus is uncle of Clymene but also spouse of`
-`Note this is also a disputed relationship due to inconsistency in name of Clymene - could also be Themis`
+`Note this is also a contested relationship due to inconsistency in name of Clymene - could also be Themis`

 ## Cousin incest (2 degrees)